outdoorbits/little-backup-box/README.md

 ### Source backup mode

 1. Boot the Raspberry Pi.
-2. Plug in a backup storage device.
+2. Plug in a backup storage device (skip this step if the internal storage is used as the backup destination).
 3. Plug the source device into the Raspberry Pi.
 4. Wait till the Raspberry Pi shuts down.